babilonio/battery_task/README.md

  * 2. P - C + G + B = 0
  * 3. P - C = - (G + B)
  *
- * NOTE: As setpoint alters B value, in this setup, it takes two iterations of setpoint
- * calculation to correctly set the proper value for B and setpoint.
  *
  * @param G Power at grid connection point.
  * @param B Output/input power of battery.
 Positive if battery is discharging.